Shopify/minesweeper/README.md

 Start it.

-`./minesweeper` - Minesweeper listens on 0.0.0.0:6463 by default.
-Use -h for see options.
+`./minesweeper` - Minesweeper listens on 127.0.0.1:6463 by default.

+In production, it is suggested that you run Minesweeper as a non-root user behind a reverse proxy such as nginx.

 Scan it.